 - Orthopaedic Surgery

-The Visiting Student Learning Opportunities (VSLO) is the AAMC program designed to streamline the application process for senior "away" electives at other LCME teaching hospitals in the United States.
-This service requires allows students to submit one application effectively reducing paperwork, minimizing miscommunication, and making better use of time.
+The Visiting Student Learning Opportunities (VSLO) is the AAMC program designed to streamline the application process for M4 "away" electives at other LCME teaching hospitals in the United States.
+This service allows students to submit one application, effectively reducing paperwork, minimizing miscommunication, and making better use of time.

 VSLO also provides a centralized location for managing offers and tracking decisions.
-To see when schools begin accepting applications for the current academic year, go to the VSLO website and click on the Institutions tab.
-You will then see the list of participating institutions, the dates they begin accepting applications, fees, and any required documentation.
+To see when schools begin accepting applications for the current academic year, go to the VSLO website and read the Review Host Institution Information section.
+Activating the link in that section will provide the list of participating institutions, the dates they begin accepting applications, fees, and any required documentation.
 Each program is different, so read their instructions carefully.

 The majority of medical schools use VSLO to process elective requests.
 The remainder continue to use their own paper-based application system.
 If you are not applying to a school on VSLO, use the AAMC Extramural Electives Compendium (EEC) for visiting student application information.